arielf/weight-loss/README.md

     # and so on ...

-I wrote a script to convert this file to vowpal-wabbit training-set regression format where the label is the change in weight (delta) in the past 24 hours, and the input features are what I've done or ate in the ~24 hours which led to this delta.
+Then I wrote a script to convert this file to [vowpal-wabbit](https://github.com/JohnLangford/vowpal_wabbit/wiki) training-set regression format where the label is the change in weight (delta) in the past 24 hours, and the input features are what I've done or ate in the ~24 hours which led to this delta.

 I was not dieting at that time.
 Just collecting data.